maarten-pennings/howto/ArduinoLibraryNaming/ArduinoLibraryNaming.md

 > Library names must contain only basic letters (A-Z or a-z) and numbers (0-9), spaces ( ), underscores (_), dots (.) and dashes (-).
 They must start with a letter or number.
 They must contain at least one letter.
 Note that libraries with a name value starting with `Arduino` will no longer be allowed addition to the Library Manager index as these names are now reserved for official Arduino libraries.

-However, if you try to register a library you might stumble of "soft" requirements.
+However, if you try to register a library you might stumble on "soft" requirements.

 > WARNING: library.properties name value xxx is longer than the recommended length of 16 characters.
+>
 > WARNING: library.properties name xxx contains spaces.
 Although supported, best practices is to not use  spaces.

 The `name` is defined in `library.properties`, where is it used?